Günther Lütjens: Inter-war period

 On 26 September 1925 he became 1st adjutant of the Marinestation der Nordsee.
 He served in this position until 2 October 1929.
-Here he was promoted to Korvettenkapitän (Corvette Captain) on 1 April 1926.
+Here he was promoted to Korvettenkapitän (Lieutenant Commander) on 1 April 1926.
 This assignment was interrupted for a posting to the sailing yacht Asta (1–31 August 1926) and again for a short torpedo course for staff officers at the torpedo school in Mürwik (5–9 December 1927).
 On 21 April 1928 he participated in a training exercise on Schlesien, then under the command of Alfred Saalwächter, which ended on 28 April.
 From 14 to 18 August 1928 he boarded Schlesien again for a torpedo firing exercise.
 On 3 October 1929 Lütjens took command as head of the 1st Torpedo-Boat-Flotilla in Swinemünde, present-day Świnoujście, which he commanded until 17 September 1931.
 This posting was interrupted by a number of training courses, the first for staff officers (9–12 January 1930), a torpedo course (3–8 February 1930), for commanders and staff officers in leadership positions (2–7 February 1931) and lastly a navigation course (16–21 February 1931).

 Lütjens was called by Admiral Erich Raeder into the Naval Command of the Ministry of the Reichswehr on 17 September 1931.
-Shortly after he was assigned to the Ministry of the Reichswehr he was promoted to Fregattenkapitän (Frigate Captain) on 1 October 1931.
+Shortly after he was assigned to the Ministry of the Reichswehr he was promoted to Fregattenkapitän (Commander) on 1 October 1931.
 In the Naval Command Lütjens first served as Department Head of the Fleet- and Naval Officer Personnel Department.
 On 26 September 1932 he was appointed chief of this department, a function that Lütjens held until the mid-September 1934.
-Here he advanced in rank to Kapitän zur See (Captain at Sea) on 1 July 1933.
+Here he advanced in rank to Kapitän zur See (Captain) on 1 July 1933.